 In spite of the heat, we’re big fans of summer sessions!
 Because of the later sunset, sessions sometimes begin as late as 6pm.
 If you’re taking your engagement photos during the summer, we recommend bringing extra makeup and a few towels to make sure you stay fresh throughout your session.

 Fall is one of the prettiest times of the year in the Okanagan and because of the cooler temperatures & of course all the leaves changing colours.
 This is the season where the available dates get snatched up very quickly.
 If you have your heart set on a fall engagement session, I recommend scheduling it as soon as you book!

 If your wedding is local, save the dates should be sent between 6 and 8 months before the wedding.
 For a destination wedding, you’ll want to send them out 8 to 10 months before the wedding.

 If you’re hoping to use your engagement photos for your save the dates, we recommend scheduling your session at least two months before you plan to send out your save-the-dates.
 Between inclement weather, editing, designing your save-the-dates and printing, two months is generally a safe amount of time to make sure your images and cards are ready.

-i love when couples choose a location for their session that complements their wedding.
+I love when couples choose a location for their session that complements their wedding.
 For example if you’re planning a chic, elegant wedding, it may be fitting to take your engagement portraits among the classic architecture in downtown Kelowna, while a local park or flower-filled fields may be more fitting for a couple planning a more rustic affair.
-The best session locations are often meaningful places to the couple; however, we’re also happy to make recommendations.
-From ski slopes to lavender fields to apple picking and college campuses, the options for engagement session locations are endless!
+The best session locations are often meaningful places to the couple; however, I am also happy to make recommendations.
+From ski slopes to lavender fields to apple picking and college campuses, the options for engagement session locations are truly endless!